-Real estate brokers typically own their own “for sale” signs and hire a sign post business to setup and take down the signs.
-The sign post business owns the post on which the broker’s sign will hang.
-The sign post business will typically dig a hole in the ground and temporarily install a post and hang the broker’s sign on the post.
-Once the property is sold or the listing contract expires, the sign post business will remove the post and sign and backfill the hole.
+Many real estate brokers hire sign post businesses to setup and take down the signs on properties offered for sale.
+The broker typically owns their “for sale” signs, while the sign post business owns the post on which the broker’s sign will hang.
+The sign post business will dig a hole in the ground, temporarily install a post, and hang the broker’s sign on the post.
+Once the property is sold or the listing contract expires, the sign post business will remove the post and sign, and backfill the hole.

-The Department has determined that charges for this service are not subject to retail sales tax.
-The sign post business is subject to the business and occupation (B&O) tax under the service and other activities classification on the income it receives for this service.
-For further information, see WAC 458-20-204.
+The income the sign post business receives from this service is subject to business and occupation (B&O) tax under the Service and Other Activities.
+For more information, see WAC 458-20-204.